d-chambers/waverave/writeup/writeup.md

 > Describe the aspect of your code you chose to visualize to understand (and quickly check) whether the code is behaving as expected.
 What did you visualize?
 How did you do this?
 How do you know it should look like this?
 Include some of the figures you produced.

 See the following sections for the requested information for each implementation.
+Essentially, we simply plot the wavefield at various time snapshots throughout the simulation.

 # Question 5